Posted on

 The process of writing the deductive essay can be divided into several stages: thinking, planning, writing, checking, and correction.

 So, the first stage involves thinking, which starts with the choice of the topic.
 If you are limited by the requirements of the professor, you can focus on thinking about the information that should be used and the general concept of the future work.
+This advice is universal: you can apply it when you do my personal statement or when figuring out how to write an article of 500 words.

 The writing stage can be divided into two sub-stages for convenience.
 At the end of the first step, you will create the complete rough draft and polish it to complete the final version of your paper.
 The process of polishing should be concentrated on paragraph development and ensuring sentence variety.